scicloj/scicloj.github.io/content/en/docs/community/groups/ds4clj/index.md

 ## recording
 - The meetings will be recorded and shared at the [Clojurians Zulip chat](http://clojurians.zulipchat.com).
-- The lecture part of the meetings will be shared publicly.
+- Some parts of the recordings (e.g. the lecture) will be shared publicly.

 ## homework
 Homework will be composed of: